Sunday, October 27, 2013

 Honorable Mentions- "Miracle"(2004) Kurt Russell coaches the 1980 U.S. Olympic hockey team.
 "Eternal Sunshine of the Spotless Mind"(2004) Jim Carrey can't get over Kate Winslet.
 "Man on Fire"(2004) Denzel Washington defends Dakota Fanning.
 "Mean Girls"(2004) This Tina Fey-scripted comedy was Lindsay Lohan's.
 "The Machinist"(2004) Christian Bale is committed to his craft.
 "Hellboy"(2004) Guillermo del Toro comes to our attention.
 "Troy"(2004) Brad Pitt is Achilles in Wolfgang Petersen's historical epic.
 "13 Going on 30"(2004) Jennifer Garner is a charmer in this comic fantasy.
 "Napoleon Dynamite"(2004) Cult comedy about the misadventures of a high school nerd.
 "Van Helsing"(2004) Hugh Jackman is a CGI vampire hunter.
 "The Day After Tomorrow"(2004) We have a weather emergency with Roland Emmerich.
 "Harry Potter and the Prisoner of Azkaban"(2004) Did Alfonso Cuaron direct the best one?
 "The Terminal"(2004) Steven Spielberg leaves Tom Hanks stranded at the airport.
 "The Notebook"(2004) Every chick in the world fell for this one.
 "King Arthur"(2004) Antoine Fuqua directs the Disney version of the Dark Ages.
 "I, Robot"(2004) Will Smith + sci-fi= $$$.

 "Garden State"(2004) Zach Braff briefly looked like the next Woody Allen.
 "Anchorman: The Legend of Ron Burgundy"(2004) Will Ferrell's funniest movie?
 "The Clearing"(2004) Willem Dafoe kidnaps and kills Robert Redford.
 "Supersize Me"(2004) McDonald's is bad for you.
 "Fahrenheit 9/11"(2004) George W. Bush was bad for you.
-"The Bourne Supremacy"(2004) Paul Greengrass makes Matt Damon an action icon in this superior sequel.
+"The Bourne Supremacy"(2004) Paul Greengrass makes Matt Damon an action icon.
 "The Manchurian Candidate"(2004) Denzel and Jonathan Demme remake the '62 Frank Sinatra flick.
 "Collateral"(2004) Tom Cruise is a stone-cold hitman for Michael Mann.
 "Princess Diaries 2: Royal Engagement"(2004) Garry Marshall and Anne Hathaway give Disney a hit sequel.

 "Melinda and Melinda"(2004) Is life a comedy or a tragedy?
 "Shark Tale"(2004) DreamWorks Animation goes underwater.
 "Vera Drake"(2004) does illegal abortions in 1950 London.
 "The Door in the Floor"(2004) Jeff Bridges and Kim Basinger as an aging depressed couple.
 "Friday Night Lights"(2004) Billy Bob Thornton and Texas high school football.
 "The Incredibles"(2004) Pixar presents a family of superheroes.
 "Alfie"(2004) Jude Law as a womanizing Brit.
 "Tupac: Resurrection"(2004) This doc recalls the tumultous life of the rap legend.
 "Kinsey"(2004) Sex education with Liam Neeson.
 "National Treasure"(2004) Nic Cage's last stand as a viable leading man.
 "The Polar Express"(2004) Robert Zemeckis and Tom Hanks pioneer motion-capture technology.
 "Bridget Jones: The Edge of Reason"(2004) I liked it as much as the first one.
 "Closer"(2004) Julia Roberts, Jude Law, and Natalie Portman in Mike Nichols' brutal relationship drama.
 "Splanglish"(2004) Adam Sandler gets(semi) serious with James L. Brooks.
 "The Woodsman"(2004) Kevin Bacon is a recovering pedophile.
 "Meet the Fockers"(2004) Robert De Niro and Ben Stiller are joined by Dustin Hoffman and Barbra Streisand in this huge hit sequel.
 "The Assassination of Richard Nixon"(2004) Sean Penn lights up this little-seen 1974-set indie as psycho salesman Samuel Byck.
 "Lemony Snicket's A Series of Unfortunate Events"(2004) Jim Carrey is Count Olaf.